-And with the completion of the New Tappan Zee in 2019, the GWB would comprise the south end of a 42 mile loop drawing cyclists from across the region past food and tourist stops in upper Manhattan and the Bronx.
+With the completion of the New Tappan Zee in 2019, the GWB will bracket a 42 mile loop drawing cyclists from across the region past food and tourist stops in upper Manhattan and the Bronx.

 Applying the World Health Organization HEAT model used the quantify the health benefits of cycling infrastructure, the increase in physical activity spawned by a widened GWB that could support 14,000 cyclists per day would annually prevent 21 deaths worth $195 million in health care spending.